Catherine Connolly: Endorsements

 Connolly's campaign was backed by the Social Democrats, People Before Profit, 100% Redress, and a number of independent Oireachtas members.
 On 31 July, Connolly secured the backing of the Labour Party.
-However, on 27 August, Labour TD Alan Kelly said he would not support Connolly due to concerns about her policies on international relations.
-On 4 September Solidarity TD Ruth Coppinger backed Connolly and on 19 September the Green Party announced it would endorse Connolly's candidacy.
-On 20 September Sinn Féin announced its backing for Connolly's campaign.
+On 27 August, Labour TD Alan Kelly said he would not support Connolly due to concerns about her policies on international relations.
+On 4 September, Solidarity TD Ruth Coppinger backed Connolly and on 19 September the Green Party announced it would endorse Connolly's candidacy.

+On 20 September, Sinn Féin announced its backing for Connolly's campaign.
 Connolly was also backed by both the Workers' Party and the Communist Party of Ireland, neither of which has any elected representatives.
 Holly Cairns (Social Democrats), Marie Sherlock (Labour), independent senator Eileen Flynn, Roderic O'Gorman (Green Party), Paul Murphy (People Before Profit), and Mary Lou McDonald (Sinn Féin) all spoke at Connolly's campaign launch on 22 September endorsing her candidacy.

 Campaign trail

 Connolly made a commitment to visit every County in the Republic of Ireland during her campaign.
 By 24 October, she had visited: Wicklow on 7 August, Louth on 30 August, Sligo on 5 September, Leitrim on 6 September, Donegal on 12 and 27 September, Carlow on 22 September, Cork on 3 October, Dublin on 5 October, Tipperary on 10 October, Waterford and Wexford on 11 October, Kildare on 14 October, Meath on 15 October, Kerry on 17 October, Clare and Limerick on 19 October, Cavan, Monaghan, Longford and Westmeath on 22 October, and Roscommon on 23 October.

-She attended several agricultural shows in August: the Bonniconlon Show in County Mayo, the Ballyshannon Show in County Donegal, and the Tullamore Show in County Offaly.
+Connolly attended several agricultural shows in August: the Bonniconlon Show in County Mayo, the Ballyshannon Show in County Donegal, and the Tullamore Show in County Offaly.
 She came back to Offaly on a higher-profile visit for the National Ploughing Championships in Screggan on 17 September 2025, where she was interviewed about rural and agricultural life in Ireland and her presidential candidacy.
 Connolly visited Belfast on 28 August 2025; she said that citizens of Northern Ireland should be permitted to vote in the presidential election, and the North was a "limb" cut off from the Republic of Ireland.